verbb/formie/docs/guides/templating-theming/theme-config-for-a-design-system.md

 Priority (lowest to highest): plugin config → Twig `renderForm()` → PHP events.

-## Replace Formie classes entirely
+## Replace Formie Classes Entirely

 When your design system should not inherit `formie-*` classes, use `reset: true`: